jasb3110/COVIDPERU/README.md

 # To Multivariate Analysis on to R

-Finally, I would show principal outcomes.
+Third, I would show principal outcomes.
 I have focus on Principal component analysis, cluster and ordicluster.
 You will able to look it all in this link: https://jasb3110.github.io/COVIDPERU/

+# to analyze COVID-19 effect on Peru

-Finally, I have updated main outcomes each week, usually sunday.
+Finally, I compare two models how to spread COVID-19 pandemic on Peru during 2020 to 2022.
+I have updated main outcomes each week, usually sunday.

 Bon appetit!!!